 The role of the police, fire and crime panel is to maintain a regular check and balance on the performance of the Police, Fire and Crime Commissioner.
 Councillor Zoe Metcalfe was elected as Commissioner for North Yorkshire on 25th November 2021.

-Every police force area also has a police and crime panel to maintain a regular check and balance on the performance of the PCC.
 Each panel is a joint committee of the local authorities in the area.
 Its role includes:

-Investigating non-criminal complaints about the PCC and DPCC
+Considering non-criminal complaints about the Commissioner.

 North Yorkshire County Council is host local authority for the panel and provides administrative and other support to the panel and its members.

 Further details about the responsibilities of the Commissioner can be found at www.northyorkshire-pfcc.gov.uk.